sapna2504/IntelSwitch-adaptive-protocol-switching/Modified-DASH/README.md

 4. The preferred protocol is attached as metadata to the FragmentRequest.
 5. This metadata propagates through DASHHandler, HTTPLoader, and XHRLoader, ensuring Chromium receives the correct per-request preference.
 This architecture enables the DASH player to act as a protocol-aware application, coordinating bitrate adaptation, per-request transport control, and QoE feedback in a modular and non-intrusive manner.

-Detailed implementation description of modified workflow is as follows:
+**The Detailed implementation description of the modified workflow is as follows:**

 ### Step 1: For making protocol-specific requests:
 In FragmentRequest.js, we add a new field protocol to segment metadata (alongside existing fields such as media_type, quality, bandwidth, and URL).
 In HTTPLoader.js, which constructs HTTP requests, we incorporate the protocol field.
 If no protocol is set, HTTP/3 is used as the default.
 For audio, the protocol is always set as the alternative of the corresponding.